nhab/ClipboardHistory-In-A-Textbox/README.md

+forked from MistressPlague/ClipboardHistory
 # ClipboardHistory
-A simple and clean winforms + system tray combo for clipboard history; effectively infinite history.
+A simple and clean Winforms + system tray combo for clipboard history; effectively infinite history.